Preview: Denver Nuggets conclude season series against Bulls

 Capitalize on Chicago’s mistakes

-On the season, Chicago ranks 28th in the league in turnover percentage, coughing it up on 15.9 percent of its possessions.
-That number is nearly two percent higher than the league average and is a key reason why Chicago’s offense only ranks 14th in the league, despite posting the seventh-best effective field-goal percentage this season.
+On the season, Chicago ranks 29th in the league in turnover percentage, coughing it up on 15.5 percent of its possessions.
+That number is 1.4 percent higher than the league average and is a key reason why Chicago’s offense only ranks 16th in the league, despite posting the seventh-best effective field-goal percentage this season.

-On the other end of the floor, although Denver has struggled a bit this season on the defensive end, the Nuggets have actually found success in forcing mistakes, ranking 10th in opponent turnover percentage on the year.
-Opponents have coughed it up on 14.7 percent of their possessions against Denver’s defense this season, which has helped generate some easy points on offense.
+On the other end of the floor, forcing mistakes has been one of Denver’s stronger attributes, ranking 12th in opponent turnover percentage on the year.
+Opponents have coughed it up on 14.6 percent of their possessions against Denver’s defense this season, which has helped generate some easy points on offense.

-If Denver can get aggressive on defense and force Chicago into mistakes, the Nuggets should be able to find success on the offensive end in Monday’s contest.
+If Denver can get aggressive on defense and force Chicago into mistakes, the Nuggets should be able to find success on the offensive end in Friday’s contest.